bluerobotics/ardusub-gitbook/developers/full-parameter-list.md

 - Range: -1000 1000

+- Units: mGauss/A

 - Increment: 1

-- Units: mGauss/A

 ## COMPASS_ORIENT: Compass orientation

 *Note: This parameter is for advanced users*

-The orientation of the compass relative to the autopilot board.
-This will default to the right value for each board type, but can be changed if you have an external compass.
-See the documentation for your external compass for the right value.
-The correct orientation should give the X axis forward, the Y axis to the right and the Z axis down.
-So if your aircraft is pointing west it should show a positive value for the Y axis, and a value close to zero for the X axis.
-On a PX4 or Pixhawk with an external compass the correct value is zero if the compass is correctly oriented.
-NOTE: This orientation is combined with any AHRS_ORIENTATION setting.
+The orientation of the first external compass relative to the vehicle frame.
+This value will be ignored unless this compass is set as an external compass.
+When set correctly in the northern hemisphere, pointing the nose and right side down should increase the MagX and MagY values respectively.
+Rolling the vehicle upside down should decrease the MagZ value.
+For southern hemisphere, switch increase and decrease.
+NOTE: For internal compasses, AHRS_ORIENT is used.

 |Value|Meaning|
 |:---:|:---:|